 To write and edit articles, users must have a Confluence license, and have permission to author articles in the Confluence knowledge base space.

-When customers search the portal or help center, they see related articles that might help them troubleshoot their problem.
-To make it even easier for customers to find what they need, you can also suggest articles when they fill out a request:
+When customers search the help center, they see related articles that might help them troubleshoot their problem.
+To make it even easier for customers to find what they need, you can suggest articles when they fill out a request:

 In the above example, the request type wifi access is restricted to the label wifi.
-The knowledge base only suggests articles that are labeled with wifi in Confluence.
+When the customer starts typing in the Summary field, the help center uses their text to search the knowledge base and suggest matching articles that are labeled with wifi.

-To suggest articles for certain request types, use the Auto-search on request types setting:
+To suggest articles for certain request types, go to Knowledge base > Auto-search on request types > Search KB and choose Yes:

 After you set up your knowledge base space, the issue view displays a panel called Related knowledge base articles: